1 Culture, civilization, kitsch

 All the commonplaces on a theme as commonplace as love are true.
 And all the truths on a theme as empty as death are commonplace.
 ‘All sensible talk about vitally important topics,’ Peirce says, ‘must be commonplace.’
 A pop song will teach you as much about love as one of Shakespeare’s sonnets, though the sonnet will teach you a great deal more about the imagination.

 The heart speaks in the language of clichés.
-How snugly our roomiest emotions fit into the threadbare suit of our stiff opinions.
+How snugly our roomiest emotions fit into the threadbare suit of our starched opinions.
 Our liveliest sensations talk in the weariest tropes.
 But the worked-up passions of poets find the most durable words to voice what we feel.
 Only those who are not in love are free to craft a fresh discourse of desire.

 A traditional state is ballasted by its time-tried prejudices.
 An innovative state is thrust on by its new-fangled prejudices, which it has to keep refurbishing and restocking.
 The herd lives its inherited truisms, but talks its new-minted ones.
 ‘Every generation,’ notes Thoreau, ‘laughs at the old fashions, but follows religiously the new.’
 We keep venerable wizened clichés in place of wisdom, and voguish ones in place of wit.
 Conservatives and progressives differ primarily in the vintage of their fixed views.